 Get acquainted with the processing powerhouse

-You can't talk about data analytics without discussing Hadoop; it's a crucial processing technology that has changed the analytics game and become an integral part of IT ecosystems.
-In this section, get acquainted with the evolution of Hadoop, discover the benefits of the framework and ponder next steps.
+You can't talk about data analytics without also talking about Hadoop; it's a crucial processing technology that has changed the analytics game and become an integral part of IT ecosystems.
+In this section, get acquainted with the evolution of Hadoop and ponder next steps.

 At Spark Summit East, Databricks tried to distinguish its Apache Spark offering from MapReduce, the data processing engine attached to Hadoop.
-The Data Mill reports.
 Continue Reading

 While SQL-on-Hadoop engines appear similar on the surface, expert Rick van der Lans explains the important differences in order to help you choose what's right for your company.
 Continue Reading